Are you looking for surf, sand and sun? Here are a few of Vancouver Island’s best beaches to explore.

 Location: Comox

-With its many shallow tidal pools filled with marine life and the perfect soft sand for building sandcastles, it’s no wonder Kye Bay is known as one of the best beaches for kids.
-The incoming tide gently washing over the hot sand makes for warm ocean water to swim in too.
+With its many shallow tidal pools filled with marine life and the perfect soft sand for building sandcastles, it’s no wonder Kye Bay is one of the best beaches for kids.
+The incoming tide gently washing over the hot sand makes warm ocean water to swim in, too.
 Kye Bay beach is dog-friendly, and a popular picnic spot for locals.
 It’s an all-around great beach for the entire family to enjoy!

-From Hwy 19A follow Ryan Road to almost the very end and turn right on Military Row (right by the Comox Airforce Museum).
-At the roundabout take the Knight Road exit.
-Continue along Knight Road until you find Kye Bay Road, and follow until the very end.
+From Hwy 19A, follow Ryan Road to almost the very end and turn right on Military Row (by the Comox Airforce Museum).
+At the roundabout, take the Knight Road exit.
+Continue along Knight Road until you find Kye Bay Road, and follow until the end.

 Tribune Bay found on Hornby Island is one of Vancouver Island's best beaches.
 Vancouver Island View